Elev8+ logo Elev8+ Trading

 Even if the signal prints, stand down if you see these "Red Flags":

-• The "Trend Day" Rail: If the EMA Ribbon is steeply angled and price has not touched VWAP in hours, do not fade it.
+• The "Trend Day" Rail: If the EMA Ribbon is steeply angled and price has not touched VWAP in hours, do not fade it unless sweeping an extreme level providing good Risk vs Reward.
 The rubber band might snap you.

 • The "Ugly Wick": If the rejection candle has a huge body and a tiny wick, it's not a trap.
 It's indecision.